 The Microsoft Dynamics 365 Customer Engagement Enterprise Sales application is a best-in-class application for managing the sales process for small to enterprise-level organizations.
 At $95/user/month, the Enterprise Sales app is competitively priced in comparison with other best-in-class solutions.
 However, $95/user/month can be a challenge for smaller organizations or organizations with limited sales CRM needs.
-In 2018, Microsoft introduced the Dynamics 365 Customer Engagement Sales Professional license at $65/user/month with the intent of lowering the Dynamics 365 Sales barrier to entry.
-Let’s look at Dynamics 365 Customer Engagement Sales Enterprise vs Sales Professional.
+In 2018, Microsoft introduced the Dynamics 365 Customer Engagement Sales Professional license at $65/user/month with the intent of lowering the Dynamics 365 Sales barrier-to-entry.

-At first glance the, SP license would appear to be a compelling alternative to the Enterprise Sales license.
-However, in addition to 1 major technical gotcha (Sales Professional and Sales Enterprise can’t coexist in the same instance), SP is missing some of what I consider basic sales functionality.
-I say this based partially on my opinion and partially on customer use case.
+At first glance, the Sales Professional license would appear to be a compelling alternative to the Enterprise Sales license.
+However, Sales Professional and Sales Enterprise can’t coexist in the same instance.
+Plus, Sales Enterprise includes some sales functionality and extensibility that is missing in Sales Professional.

-Not really.
-There’s been a lot written within the partner community about the Sales Professional license.
-And you can download the August 2019 licensing guide here and read it yourself.
-The point of this blog is to focus just on the differences between the 2 license types, the delta in functionality, so a prospect can look down the list of what Sales Professional does or doesn’t do and say — “OK, I can live with that” or “Let’s go with Sales Enterprise”.
+The point of this blog is to focus just on the differences between the two license types, the delta in functionality, so someone can look down the list of what a Sales Professional license does or doesn’t do and say — “OK, I can live with that” or “Let’s go with Sales Enterprise”.

-Please Note: This table doesn’t doesn’t display everything Sales Professional does, just the areas where it differs from Sales Enterprise.
+Please Note: This table doesn’t show everything Sales Professional does, just the areas where it differs from Sales Enterprise.

-One of my roles at Dyn365Pros is helping prospective Dynamics 365 Customer Engagement users evaluate the overall platform and translating their business use case into the right combination of software and services.
+One of my roles at Dyn365Pros is helping prospective Dynamics 365 Customer Engagement users evaluate the overall platform and translating their business use cases into the right combination of software and services.
 I’m having conversations with businesses every day about where they are today with sales/marketing/service automation and where they want to go.
-Reviewing the table above, I look at most of the holes in the Sales Professional app and think “eh, no biggie”.
-Or, “I don’t like it but I can think of a reasonable workaround”.
-However, there are some items that are showstoppers for me and I think most of the user base.
-These missing pieces are:
+Reviewing the table above, I look at some of the holes in the Sales Professional app and think, “Eh, no biggie”.
+Or, “I don’t like it, but I can think of a reasonable workaround”.
+However, there are some Sales Professional characteristics that are showstoppers for me and many businesses.
+These are: